COLUMN

 Goto:

-There were various points, but regarding your recent Sankei Shimbun series, your article about Deng Xiaoping’s famous strategy for China’s foreign relations, coined as “taoguang yanghui” [hide your strength, bide your time], particularly gave me food for thought.
+There were various points, but regarding your recent Sankei Shimbun series, in particular your article about Deng Xiaoping’s famous strategy for China’s foreign relations, coined as “taoguang yanghui” [hide your strength, bide your time], gave me a lot of food for thought.

 This year, we conducted a full-scale renewal of the D-POPS GROUP corporate website.
 While our individual group companies had corporate websites, our main site had remained minimal.
 As our company grew, we were mindful of where pressure might come from, so we kept our online presence understated rather than portraying our full scale.